Horton the Elephant: Stories

-Horton Hears A Who!: Horton is bathing in a pond when he hears a speck of dust emit cries for help, and places it on a red clover for safety.
-Upon investigating, he learns that the speck of dust is a microscopic world named Whoville, inhabited by a microscopic species called Who's.
-When he talks to the Who's, the Sour Kangaroo and her son brand Horton as insane to the entire animal kingdom.
-When Horton retains the Who's, the Wickersham Brothers steal the clover and request Vladikoff to dispose of it, whereupon Vladikoff discards the clover among a field of identical plants.
+Horton Hears A Who!: Horton is bathing in a pond when he hears a speck of dust emit cries for help and places it on a red clover for safety.
+Upon investigating, he learns that the speck of dust is a microscopic world named Whoville, inhabited by a microscopic species called Whos.
+When he talks to the Whos, the Sour Kangaroo and her son brand Horton as insane to the entire animal kingdom.
+When Horton retains the Whos, the Wickersham Brothers steal the clover and request Vladikoff to dispose of it, whereupon Vladikoff discards the clover among a field of identical plants.
 After a day of searching, Horton locates Whoville, but Mother Kangaroo arrives with an army of monkeys, to imprison him and destroy the clover.
-When the Kangaroos fail to hear a chorus of Who's announcing their presence, the monkeys attack Horton, who shouts at the Who's to prove themselves, but all their efforts fail until the Who child 'Jojo' shouts the syllable "YOPP!", breaking the sound barrier.
+When the Kangaroos fail to hear a chorus of Whos announcing their presence, the monkeys attack Horton, who shouts at the Whos to prove themselves.
+All their efforts fail, though, until the Who child, JoJo, shouts the syllable "YOPP!", breaking the sound barrier.
 The monkeys and Kangaroo apologize to Horton and promise to cooperate with him in protecting Whoville.

 Horton and the Kwuggerbug: Horton walks through the jungle when he meets a Kwuggerbug, who tells him about a Beezlenut tree and offers to give him half the nuts if he brings him there.
 Horton, wanting the Beezlenuts, agrees.
 However, the bug turns out to be rude and demanding, and forces Horton to swim across a lake infested with crocodiles and climb a treacherous mountain to get to the tree on top, where he is then forced to stretch over a ledge to the tree to allow the bug to get to the nuts.
 When the bug gets the nuts, he cracks them, then points out that half of every nut is the shell, and he intends to give Horton the shells while he gets the insides.
 He jams the shells into Horton's trunk.
 Horton, in anger, and in pain from the shells in his trunk, sneezes, blowing the bug so far away he can never get back to the Beezlenut tree.